bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects/deployment.rst

 Adding additional dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To add Java libraries to your projects that are not included in the |axon-ivy|
+To add Java libraries to your projects that are not included in the Axon Ivy
 platform, you can include them as Maven dependencies.

 To add a new dependency, open the Deployment Descriptor with the Maven POM